May 22, 2015

-Michell Transcriptor – designed by John Michell, who also created the model Discovery spaceship seen in 2001: A Space Odyssey and built the eyes for Star Wars’ classic robot character, C3PO.
+Michell Transcriptor – designed by David Gammon and manufactured by John Michell, the latter of whom also created the model Discovery spaceship seen in 2001: A Space Odyssey and built the eyes for Star Wars’ classic robot character, C3PO.

 Silvan Audio Workshop – using natural hardwood and Rega components, a father and son hand-build these turntables.